mccbryan3/ansible_workshop_files/docs/LAB1.1-MAIN.md

 ansible_winrm_server_cert_validation=ignore

 [all:vars]
-ansible_ssh_commen_args='-o StrictHostKeyChecking=no'
+ansible_ssh_common_args='-o StrictHostKeyChecking=no'
 ```
 Be aware of the ini structure.<br>
 Group variables are also specified in this file

-7. Modify the default inventory file to specify your student number and change your to match the required FQDN for name resolution<br>
+10. Modify the default inventory file to specify your student number and change your to match the required FQDN for name resolution<br>
 ___If you do not have name resolution please notify the instructor to help specify ansible_host variable___

-8. List hosts from the inventory file using --list-hosts  parameters
+11. List hosts from the inventory file using --list-hosts  parameters

 ```
 ansible all -i default-inventory --list-hosts
 ```

-9. List groups of hosts in teh inventory file
+12. List groups of hosts in teh inventory file

 ```
 ansible linux -i default-inventory --list-hosts

 ```

-10. Run setup command on win_nodes hosts
+13. Run setup command on win_nodes hosts

 Ansible adhoc commands are in the format below.<br>
 ```